 She works closely with her clients to provide strategic advice designed to meet the legislative and other challenges facing employers.

 Lauri is a strong advocate, regularly appearing on behalf of employers, municipalities, school boards and other service providers at the Human Rights Tribunal of Ontario, Pay Equity Hearings Tribunal and before labour arbitrators.
-The breadth of Lauri’s practice also takes her to the Ontario Superior Court of Justice, the Divisional Court and the Court of Appeal for Ontario.
+Lauri’s practice has taken her to all levels of Court, including the Court of Appeal for Ontario and the Supreme Court of Canada.

-Lauri is frequently called upon to speak at conferences on issues relating to human rights and special education law, pay equity and other labour and employment issues.
+Lauri is frequently called upon to speak at conferences and conduct training on issues relating to human rights and special education law, pay equity and other labour and employment issues.

 Awards & Recognition